shaunaloh/Knowledge-Graph-with-NLP/README.md

 **knowledge_graph.py** was written to execute the following:

 ### Coreference Resolution
-Co-references in each co-reference chain were resolved and replaced to follow a single referent.
+Using python package Coreferee, co-references in each co-reference chain were resolved and replaced to follow a single referent.

 ### Generate Entity-Relation Pairs
 Entity-relation pairs (subject-verb-object triples) were extracted from each text.